Best Monitor for Rainbow Six Siege - The Ultimate Guide

 2. ASUS VG248QE

-The ASUS VG248QE is that other monitor that always gets mentioned when you’re looking for entry level 144Hz monitors, and that’s for a reason.
+The ASUS VG248QE is a monitor that always gets mentioned when you're looking for entry level 144Hz monitors, and that's for a reason.

-Just like the XL2411 it’s a simple and straight to the point monitor that doesn’t mess around with fancy features that can drive the price up.
+Just like Zowie's XL2411 (which is the other 'standard entry level monitor') it's a simple and straight to the point monitor that doesn't mess around with fancy features that can drive the price up.
 The VG248QE does show its age a bit, though.
-You only need to look at the ‘3D’ logo on the stand to know that this monitor was designed some years ago when people still cared about 3D gaming.
+You only need to look at the '3D' logo on the stand to know that this monitor was designed some years ago when people still cared about 3D gaming.

-That doesn’t mean that it’s somehow not worth considering, though.
-It has a 1ms response time, fully adjustable stand, and it comes with ASUS’ GamePlus functionality.
-This allows you to draw extras such as a crosshair directly on your screen so that you always know where you’re aiming even if you’re noscoping.
-This won’t be as handy for everyone, but it’s a cool inclusion nonetheless.
+That doesn't mean that it's somehow not worth considering: it has a 1ms response time, fully adjustable stand, and it comes with ASUS' GamePlus functionality.
+This allows you to draw extras such as a crosshair directly on your screen so that you always know where you're aiming even if you're noscoping.
+This won't be as handy for everyone, but it's a cool inclusion nonetheless.

 Considering price and functions